Orlando Arcia Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Brewers pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Brewers have a 3.89 team ERA that ranks eighth among all league pitching staffs.

-- Houser gets the start for the Brewers, his 12th of the season.
-He is 3-2 with a 3.86 ERA and 49 strikeouts in 63 2/3 innings pitched.
+- Teheran (2-4) takes the mound for the Brewers in his 11th start of the season.
+He's put together a 3.75 ERA in 57 2/3 innings pitched, with 40 strikeouts.

-- In his most recent appearance on Saturday, the right-hander tossed six innings against the Atlanta Braves, giving up three earned runs while surrendering six hits.
+- In his last time out on Sunday, the right-hander tossed six innings against the Atlanta Braves, giving up one earned run while surrendering three hits.

-- The 30-year-old has a 3.86 ERA and 7 strikeouts per nine innings in 13 games this season, while giving up a batting average of .291 to opposing hitters.
+- The 32-year-old has amassed a 3.75 ERA and 6.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.